The UOnet is the network that is used across the university campus. This includes the wireless internet, computer logins and VPN access.

 - UO Guest is the network provided for guests with Wireless Network Guest Access.

 Virtual Private Network (VPN)

 VPN is a set of software and hardware that enables your computer to transparently connect to a remote network as if you were physically attached to that network.
 Communication between your computer and the remote VPN hardware is secure (encrypted).
 VPN is useful for accessing resources (library's databases, electronic journals, etc.) that are normally restricted to campus use.
 Learn more about how to use VPN.

 For information on how to connect to UOnet from the residence halls and other housing-related network details, see Get Connected to the Residence Hall Network.

 Wireless Network Guest Access

-Guest from eduroam participating institutions may access the "eduroam" network using their username and password provided by their home institution.
+Guest from Oregon State and other eduroam-participating institutions may access the eduroam network using their username and password provided by their home institution.

 Ethernet (wired) Access